wolfranAlpha/workout-app/README.md

 ## The Exercise

-You will be creating an application (FE + BE) for managing workouts built by users.You may take exercuses from https://exrx.net/ .
+You will be creating an application (FE + BE) for managing workouts built by users.
+You may take exercises from https://exrx.net/ .
 You don't need a lot of data, just make sure that it is varied.

 The exercise is split into two parts: